-Table S-1: Analysis of Asset Management Reviews
+Table S-1: Analysis of Water Asset Management Practices

-INTERMEDIATE Compliance Status Compliance Gaps to Address to Meet INTERMEDIATE Description of Assets Advanced Substantially Compliant Action: improve level of performance data in Confirm.
-Levels of Service Core Higher level of compliance than suggested There is substantial communication of LoS with the public.
-Managing Growth Advanced Substantially Compliant Action: Improve level of demand strategies for Wastewater and Stormwater.
+Activity Management Area Target Level Identified in 2010 Review Compliance Status of AMP in 2010 Actions Required to Meet Target Levels as at 2010 Improvements Made During 2015 Update Description of Assets Advanced Substantially Compliant Action: improve level of performance data in Confirm.
+Assets listing in Appendix B updated with new information.
+Levels of Service (LoS) Core Higher level of compliance than suggested There is substantial communication of LoS with the public.
+However, the LoS options are not evaluated.
+This is unlikely to be taken further.
+Mandatory performance measures introduced by the LGA have been incorporated.
+Managing Growth Advanced Substantially Compliant Action: : Improve level of demand strategies The Council's Growth Demand and Supply Model was reviewed in 2014 and the outputs used to programme new capital and renewal works.
 Risk Management Advanced Substantially Compliant Action: Improve integration with maintenance and replacement strategies.
+A critical asset framework was prepared in 2014 and Confirm has been updated.
 Lifecycle Decision Making Advanced (with the exception of predictive modelling) Partially Compliant Action: Improve evaluation tools.
+Improve documentation of process More in depth discussion on the planning of maintenance and renewals work by asset group included in 2015 AMP.
 Financial Forecasts Advanced (with the exception of sensitivity testing of forecasts) Compliant No plans to undertake sensitivity testing of forecasts.
+No further action taken.
 Planning Assumptions and Confidence Levels Advanced Substantially Compliant Action: Improve confidence and accuracy of asset data and performance.
-Outline Improvement Programmes Advanced Substantially Compliant Action: Identify timeframes, priorities and resources for Improvement Plan actions.
-Planning by Qualified Persons Core Compliant Intending to achieve Advanced by undertaking Peer Review.
-Commitment Advanced Substantially Compliant Action: More emphasis and commitment needed to Improvement Plan.
+No further action taken.
+Outline Improvement Programmes Advanced Substantially Compliant Action: Identify timeframes and resources for Improvement Plan actions.
+Timeframes and resources identified in 2015 version of the Improvement Plan.
+Planning by Qualified Persons Advanced Substantially Compliant Action: Peer reviews of AMP to be arranged.
+Peer reviews of the draft 2015 AMP was undertaken by Waugh.